 In addition, Bill has litigation and transactional experience in several areas affecting both public and private clients, and as part of his practice, he regularly advises both public and private clients on federal and state planning, zoning and housing laws, relocation requirements for businesses and residences, and land use and entitlement obligations.
 He also regularly drafts and reviews federal and state legislation, and is very familiar with the legislative process in Sacramento.

-He currently serves as the City Attorney for La Quinta and served as the Assistant City Attorney for the Cities of Yorba Linda and Duarte; and as counsel to the successor agencies to the former redevelopment agencies of Adelanto, Twentynine Palms, Yorba Linda and Duarte.
+He currently serves as the City Attorney for La Quinta and Cerritos, and served as the Assistant City Attorney for the Cities of Yorba Linda and Duarte; and as counsel to the successor agencies to the former redevelopment agencies of Adelanto, Twentynine Palms, Yorba Linda and Duarte.
 In representing all of these entities, Bill regularly attends public meetings and advises governing bodies and staff on all aspects of public agency law, including the Planning and Zoning Law, Subdivision Map Act, California Environmental Quality Act (CEQA), Ralph M. Brown Act (open meeting law), Public Records Act, Political Reform Act and Fair Political Practices Commission (“FPPC”) regulations, Tort Claims Act, Affordable Housing and RHNA compliance, Federal and State labor and employment law (including prevailing wage requirements), real estate law, contract law (including bid-construction, design-build and DBOM models of contracting), parliamentary procedure, code enforcement and implementation of post-redevelopment legislation and case decisions.

 Additionally, Bill has experience negotiating and advising clients on commercial and industrial projects, federal and state environmental and toxic tort claims, eminent domain cases, state water law including pre-1914 appropriative water rights claims, and general municipal zoning and regulatory matters.
 He has expertise in state, regional and local land use and planning mandates and regulations, as well as environmental compliance under federal, state and local laws.
 Specifically, he has both litigation and advisory experience under CEQA, the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the Davis-Sterling Common Interest Development Act, and Redevelopment Dissolution laws.

+Bill is currently a member of the firm’s Executive Committee.
 Along with working at Rutan & Tucker, LLP, he served as a Staff Attorney for the United States Court of Appeals for the District of Columbia Circuit, where he advised appellate judges on cases involving Constitutional and federal regulatory requirements, among other matters.
 In December 2012, Bill was named to the Daily Journal’s Top 25 Municipal Lawyers list.

 Representative Transactional Matters